gytis-ivaskevicius/linux-gpu-debug-helper/arch/multihead.md

 Since randr version 1.5, it has been possible to combine monitors into one virtual display.
 This is an updated version of what was possible with Xinerama and works with open source drivers and does not require an Xorg restart.
 Some desktop environments do not support this feature yet.
-[Openbox](Openbox "Openbox"){.wikilink} has been tested and works with this feature.
+[Openbox](Openbox "wikilink") has been tested and works with this feature.

 Get monitor list by doing `{{ic|xrandr --listmonitors}}`{=mediawiki}